picodata/genin/README.md

 ```

 Second you should install rust build tools.

-Debian like, Centos, RHEL, Fedora, Macos.
 ```shell
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```
 > **Note:** You should refresh `$PATH` variable for access to calling `rust binaries`.

-After install all required tools, we should build and install `genin`.
+After install all required tools, you should build and install `genin`.
 ```
 cd genin
 rustup override set nightly